CoffeeBeansama/PyPacman/README.md

 # PyPacman

-A Pacman game clone developed in Pygame with WASD control.
+A Pacman game clone developed in Pygame.

 ## Overview